 Living with PCOS

-Polycystic ovary syndrome (PCOS) can affect your physical health and emotional wellbeing.
-It may also impact your relationships and sexual desire.
-Learn practical ways to improve your physical health and emotional wellbeing.
+Polycystic ovary syndrome (PCOS) can affect your physical and mental health.
+It may also impact your relationships and sex drive (libido).
+On this page, you’ll find information about how to improve your physical activity and diet.
+You’ll also learn about how PCOS can impact your overall health.

 Young women on hike laughing hugging